guiwang1201/guiwang1201.github.io/_pages/cv.md

 * **Wang, G.**, Wang, H., & Wang, L. (2022).
 Research trends in tourism and hospitality from 1991 to 2020: an integrated approach of corpus linguistics and bibliometrics. *Journal of Hospitality and Tourism Insights*, ahead-of-print(ahead-of-print). [https://doi.org/10.1108/jhti-09-2021-0260](https://doi.org/10.1108/jhti-09-2021-0260)

-* Wang, H., **Wang, G.**, Wang, N., & Wang, L. (under review).
+* Wang, H., **Wang, G.**, Wang, N., & Wang, L. (upcoming).
 Linguistic complexity differences in EFL and ESL learners’ writings: An information-theoretic approach. *International Journal of Applied Linguistics*.

 ## **Conferences and Forums**